 - Stir continuously to make sure it’s fried from all sides

-- Remove them once they are crispy and golden brown in colour
+- Remove them once they are crispy and golden brown in color

 - To drain any extra oil, remove the fried soya chunks.

-- I use Kashmiri red chilli powder for bright red colour.
-If you prefer a spicier version, replace it with ½ to ¾ teaspoon of regular chilli powder.
+- I use Kashmiri red chili powder for bright red color.
+If you prefer a spicier version, replace it with ½ to ¾ teaspoon of regular chili powder.

 - Make sure the oil is hot when soya chunks are fried, or else they turn out hard and chewy

-- Fry on a low heat, letting it become crisp on its own, without constantly stirring.
+- Fry on low heat, letting it become crisp on its own, without constantly stirring.

 You Might Also Like:

 - chicken chatpata recipe